Welcome to my blog !

 The Spa includes a fully-equipped gym, a heated lap pool, steam room, hot and cold African baths.

-The gym Royal Malewane is a perfect balance of luxury and nature, a perfect setting for a weekend getaway be it with friends or family.
+Royal Malewane is a perfect balance of luxury and nature, a perfect setting for a weekend getaway be it with friends or family.

 There’s bush weekend getaway and theres Royal Malewane bush weekend getaway, simply exquisite.
 What a splendid weekend and grateful to have been invited to celebrate the life and friendship.